astronomer/airflow-guides/guides/what-is-a-hook.md

 						json={"channel": "#test-airflow",
 						"text": f"""A test on your bucket contents failed!
 						Target sum not reached: {sum_check_result[1]}"""})

-		# return the response of the API call to log it or use it downstream
+		# return the response of the API call (for logging or use downstream)
 		return server_response

 # implementing the DAG
 with DAG(dag_id='hook_tutorial',